rats-endorsements-distribution/draft-howard-rats-coserv/materials/rats-wg-interim-2025-05-02/main.md

 ---

-# Why CoSERV?
+# Problem Statement

 * Conveyance of Endorsements and RVs to the Verifier is within the scope of RFC9334
 * It is also a proven industry requirement, evidenced by services such as NVIDIA RIM and AMD KDS
 * Existing solutions exhibit fragmentation - proprietary APIs and disjoint data formats
 * Fragmentation worsens as such services become more numerous - makes life hard for Verifiers
 * How does RATS offer better industry guidance?

+---

+# Enter CoSERV

-* Do we need to define more reference interaction models, or even include concrete API definitions (OpenAPI specs)?
+* We could define more reference interaction models, or even include concrete API definitions (OpenAPI specs).
 * Any such API would need a data format to transact - a query/response language tailored towards RATS artefacts
 * This is a good, self-contained thing to define in a draft and validate through prototyping
 * Enter CoSERV - the Concise Selector for Endorsements and Reference Values